pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_configuration.md

 # Configuration API for Ruby SDK

-Complete reference for configuring and initializing the PubNub Ruby SDK, including event handling and essential examples.
+Complete reference for configuring and initializing the PubNub Ruby SDK, including encryption options and essential examples.

 ## Initialization

 ### Installing

+To use `pubnub` ruby gem, install via `rubygems`:

 ```
 `1gem install pubnub
 `
 ```

-Or add to Gemfile:
+Or add to your Gemfile:

 ```
-`1gem 'pubnub', '~> 6.0.0'
+`1gem 'pubnub', '~> 6.0.1'
 `
 ```

 ### Usage

+Require the gem:

 ```
 `1require 'pubnub'